sarasm93/studio-dancers/README.md

 Code from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) has been used in the style.css file to create a grid and make the Studio dancers site responsive.

 MMMMEEEERRR!!!!!!!!!!!!!!!!!!!!
 Inspiration till iconer i footer fick jag från Love Running project and

+[Google Fonts](https://fonts.google.com/) was used to import 'Montserrat subrayada' and 'Roboto condensed' fonts and [Font Awesome](https://fontawesome.com/) was used to import icons.

 ### **Images**